huggingface/transformers/docs/source/add_new_model.md

 It is very important that before you start opening a PR in 🤗 Transformers that you can **efficiently** debug code in the original repository!

 At this point, it is really up to you which debugging environment and strategy you prefer to debug the original model.
-We strongly advise against setting up a costly GPU environment, but simply work on a CPU both when starting to dive into the original repository and also when starting to write the 🤗 Transformers implementation of the model.
+We strongly advise against setting up a costly
+GPU environment, but simply work on a CPU both when starting to dive into the original repository and also when starting to write the 🤗 Transformers implementation of the model.
-Only in the very end, when the model has already been succesfully ported to 🤗 Transformers, one should verify that the model also works as expected on GPU.
+Only in the very end, when the model has already been successfully ported to 🤗 Transformers, one should verify that the model also works as expected on GPU.

 In general, there are two possible debugging environments for running the original model